-54 External examiners are appointed to provision at FHEQ level 5 and above (level 4 for Foundation Degrees) and where a programme is being delivered on multiple sites external examiners differentiate clearly between delivery centres and student cohorts continue), a Closure Plan requires completion for category C+ partnerships56.
+Upon identification of a required closure of either a partnership (and all its associated provision) or specific provision delivered with a partner (where the partnership is to continue), a Closure Plan requires completion for category C+ partnerships.
 This is normally undertaken by the Academic Partnership Liaison Tutor, with input from other stakeholders from across the University such as Learning Services.
 This plan is based upon the exit strategy information from the latest available version of the Partner Overview Document, updated with additional details where appropriate.
-The Closure Plans are developed with consideration of the University Student Protection Plan57, adherence to Office for Students' Conditions of Registration C1-3 related to student protection58 and due consideration of the impact on students.
+The Closure Plans are developed with consideration of the University Student Protection Plan, adherence to Office for Students' Conditions of Registration C1-3 related to student protection and due consideration of the impact on students.